DarekMazur/air_condition/README.md

   SmoggyFoggy
 </h1>

-## WORK IN PROGRESS
+## Version: 0.8.1

-Current MVP version is design for mobile.
+Current version is design for mobile.
 Desktop layout will be implement in next stage.

 Live demo: [app]